errolPereira/errolPereira.github.io/_posts/2021-05-29-how-to-install-CUDA-and-cuDNN-on-ubuntu.md

 published: true
 ---
 ---
-layout : post
+layout: post
-title : How to Install CUDA and cuDNN on Ubuntu 20.04 LTS
+title: How to Install CUDA and cuDNN on Ubuntu 20.04 LTS
 ---

 In this post I will guide you in installing CUDA and cuDNN on your ubuntu machine.